Kimbolton, Ohio

 Kimbolton is an unincorporated community and census-designated place in Guernsey County, Ohio, United States, along Wills Creek.
-The population was 144 at the 2010 census, down from 190 at the 2000 census, at which time it was a village.
+The population was 152 at the 2020 census.

 History

 Kimbolton was originally called "Liberty", and under the latter name was platted in 1828.
-John Gibson, born 1795, was the first gentleman to lay out the city of Liberty on land given to him by his father.
+John Gibson was the first person to lay out Liberty.

 A post office called Kimbolton has been in operation since 1837.
 The village was incorporated as Kimbolton in 1884.
 The present name is derived from Kimbolton, England, the native home of a local merchant.

 In March 2004, the electorate voted to surrender the corporate powers of the Village of Kimbolton to the trustees of Liberty Township.
 The village was officially dissolved on April 30, 2005.